wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

+4. Widgets can be tracked too!

 == Changelog ==

+= 1.2 =
+- Fixed: Plugin name is included when plugins is activated or deactivated.
+Previosuly only folder name and name of php file was included.
+- Added: Attachment thumbnails are now visible if history item is an attachment.
+Also includes some metadata.
+- Changed: Filters now use dropdowns for type and user.
+When a site had lots of users and lots of post types, the filter section could be way to big.
+- Added keyboard navigation.
+Use right and left arrow when you are on Simple History's own page to navigation between next and previous history page.
+- Added loading indicator, so you know it's grabbing your history, even if it's taking a while
+- Misc JS and CSS fixes
+- Arabic translation updated
+- POT-file updated

+= 1.1 =
+- Added the Simple History Extender-module/plugin.
+With this great addon to Simple History it is very easy for other developers to add their own actions to simple history, including a settings panel to check actions on/off.
+All work on this module was made by Laurens Offereins (lmoffereins@gmail.com).
+Super thanks!
+- With the help of Simple History Extender this plugin also tracks changes made in bbPress, Gravity Forms and in Widges.
+Awesome!
+- Added user email to RSS feed + some other small changed to make it compatible with IFTTT.com.
+Thanks to phoenixMagoo for the code changes.
+Fixes http://wordpress.org/support/topic/suggestions-a-couple-of-tweaks-to-the-rss-feed.
+- Added two filters for the RSS feed: simple_history_rss_item_title and simple_history_rss_item_description.
+- Changed the way the plugin directory was determined.
+Perhaps and hopefully this fixes some problems with multi site and plugin in different locations and stuff like that
+- Style fixes for RTL languages
+- Small fixes here and there, for example changing deprecated WordPress functions to not deprecated
+- Added new filter: simple_history_db_purge_days_interval.
+Hook it to change default clear interval of 60 days.

+= 1.0.9 =
+- Added French translation

+= 1.0.8 =
+- Added: filter simple_history_allow_db_purge that is used to determine if the history should be purged/cleaned after 60 days or not.
+Return false and it will never be cleaned.
+- Fixed: fixed a security issue with the RSS feed.
+User who should not be able to view the feed could get access to it.
+Please update to this version to keep your change log private!

 = 1.0.7 =
 - Fixed: Used a PHP shorthand opening tag at a place.
 Sorry!